Eray594/MudForge/README.md

 @inject MudThemeService ThemeService
 <MudButton OnClick="ThemeService.ToggleAsync">Toggle Theme</MudButton>
 ```
+> [!NOTE]

-> 🔹 **Note:** The selected theme is automatically stored in the **localStorage**, so the user’s preference is preserved even after a page reload or restart of the application.
+> The selected theme is automatically stored in the **localStorage**, so the user’s preference is preserved even after a page reload or restart of the application.

 ---